bezata/NFTHUB-Arthouse/README.md

 ## Features

-* Create and list NFTs on a marketplace
+* Create and list NFTs on a exhibition
 * Upload NFT images to IPFS using Pinata API
 * Authenticate users using Wagmi protocol
 * View NFT details and minter information on showcase